 Columbia University Law School, J.D.

-Washington University, BSEE, Electrical Engineering, Physics minor, cum laude
+Washington University in St. Louis, BSEE, Electrical Engineering, Physics minor, cum laude

 U.S. Patent and Trademark Office